influxdata/ansible-chronograf/README.md

 # Chronograf Ansible for Linux

-This Ansible role installs and manages the Chronograf service on Linux hosts.
+Ansible role for automating the installation and configuration of the Chronograf service on Linux hosts.

 Tested against modern Debian based distributions and Enterprise Linux 6 and 7.

-_Note: Still under active development_

 ## Usage